 It is not a “cure.”
 “Cure” is a deliberately offensive and mocking word used by opponents, never by us.
 Same-sex attraction is not a disease, illness, disorder or sickness that needs a so-called “cure.”

 It is not for minors.
 No one under 18 years old is eligible to attend.
 The average age of attendees is 35.

 It is not coercive.
 No one who feels pressured to attend against his will is eligible to attend.
 No set of beliefs or expectations are pushed on any attendees.
 We honor every individual’s free choice.

-Journey Into Manhood is not a prayer- or worship-based retreat, and it certainly is not a “pray away the gay” program.
-We are, however, faith-affirming — within a broad spiritual framework that is welcoming of Christians of all denominations, Jews (orthodox, conservative, reform and non-observant), Muslims, Hindus, Buddhists and others.
+Journey Into Manhood is not a prayer- or worship-based retreat, nor is it a so-called “pray away the gay” program.
+We are, however, faith-affirming — within a broead spiritual framework that is welcoming of Christians of all denominations, Jews (orthodox, conservative, reform and non-observant), Muslims, Hindus, Buddhists and others.
 We are also respectful and welcoming of people who are agnostic or of no particular faith.
-We do not advocate a specific faith, nor do we intentionally challenge anyone’s existing religious beliefs.
-But we do teach the pricniple of “surrender” to God and his divine will, and many men find the program spiritually uplifting.
+We do not advocate a specific faith, nor do we intentionally challenge anyone’s existing religious bliefs.
+But we do teach the principle of “surrender” to God and his divine will, and many men find our program spiritually rejuvenating.

 We do not engage in any form of gay-bashing, nor tolerate it.